Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

 # Voice control manager

 Voice control manager features allow you to record voice and get responses for the recognized voice commands.
 You can register general and system voice commands such as "power on", "power off", "music play", "music stop", and so on.
 Also, you can start and stop voice recording.
-When the voice recording is finished, you can receive multiple recognition results such as Automatic Speech Recognition (ASR) and matched commands from the commands list registered by the application using the voice control client.
+When the voice recording finishes, you can receive multiple recognition results such as Automatic Speech Recognition (ASR) and matched commands from the commands list registered by the application using the voice control client.

 The main features of the Voice control manager API include:

 - Initializing voice control manager handle and register callbacks
   - You can initialize a voice control manager handle.
 Only one handle works on the device at any point in time.
-  - You can get [notifications](#callback) of state changes, language changes, recognition results, specific results from service engine and errors by registered callbacks.
+  - You can get [notifications](#callback) of state changes, language changes, recognition results, specific results from service engine, and errors by registered callbacks.
 - Managing commands
   - You can register commands as "system", "widget", "foreground", "system background", "background", and "exclusive" type on the voice control service.
 When you speak a registered command, the callback returns the recognized result.
 - Starting, stopping, and canceling recognition